 Thumbnails are vital.
 Together with video titles, thumbnails are the first agents that attract audiences for the first time.
 Their roles are crucial in shaping audiences’ decisions to click your video or scroll it away.

 Enticing thumbnails consist of visuals and short phrases or sentences to pull in viewers.
 You can use your picture or other objects that represent your content.
-Consider using editing tools like Canva and Photoshop to edit photos for thumbnails.
+Consider using editing tools like Canva and its alternatives, Photoshop and Picsart to edit photos for thumbnails.

 Make sure you have verified your channel to make custom thumbnails.
 YouTube needs to verify your account by sending a verification code to your phone.
 You can verify your YouTube channel by visiting youtube.com/verify.